-One of the most valuable skills in the world is the ability to turn words into money.
+These copywriting tips will help you develop one of the most valuable skills in the world… The ability to turn words into money.

 By Sean Goldsmith and Craig Ballantyne